ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 });
 ```

-After we run `gulp js` as a task command from the command line, a new files called `app.min.js` and this file will be the final and compress file that we will add it to our theme.
+After we run `gulp js` as a task command from the command line, a new file called `app.min.js`, and this file will be the final and the compressed file that we will add it to our theme.

-The task above will concatenate every single file inside the `/js` directory, and in the `_underscore` themes, theses files are `customizer.js`, `navigation.js` and `skip-link-focus-fix.js`.
-If we just need to include specific files, we can add them inside `gulp.src` array as:
+The task above will concatenate every single file inside the `/js` directory, and in the `_underscore` themes, theses files are `customizer.js`, `navigation.js`, and `skip-link-focus-fix.js`.

+If we just need to include a specific files, we can add them inside `gulp.src` array as:

 ```js
 // JavaScript